hyosung11/Launch-School/Courses/journal.md

 13:32 Warming up fried rice for lunch and want to start working on small problems again.

 14:41 Reviewing the Small Problems and need to drill down into writing code again.
 It's almost time to get the kids.

+17:19 Working on Small Problems again.

+19:37 I don't find the Small Problems > Easy 2 that easy.